 This must be one of the older restaurants in Singapore given the layout and furniture.
 While dim sum restaurants like these are a way of life in Hong Kong, there are just maybe 2 or 3 left in Singapore like Red Star.
 Dim sum is still being served on trolleys pushed by ladies shouting out what they have to serve in Cantonese (some in Mandarin).
 Some might find it noisy, but we love how the chatter of the diners add to the atmosphere so it’s just like an authentic Hong Kong eatery.

 Food wise, other than the standard siew mai (pork dumplings) and har gao (prawn dumplings), what is unique about Red Star is that it serves good Yong Tau Foo and Paper Wrapped Chicken, which are not really dim sum items, but hey, they’re delicious!

 For those who are not too familiar with dim sum, here are the more common have-to-order-when-you-eat-dim-sum items:

-And it’s great to enjoy dim sum with a group of friends because each dim sum item ordered comes in 3 or 4 pieces in one basket.
-The more people you eat with, the more variety you can order! 😀 But if you have a group of 5, you’ll have to share, or order another basket of the same dim sum.
+And it’s great to enjoy dim sum with a group of friends because each dim sum ordered comes in a basket with 3 to 4 pieces.
+The more people you dine with, the more variety you can order! 😀 But if you are in a group of 5, you’d probably have to share, or order another basket of the same item.
 Lol.
 Well that’s just how dim sum works.
-Ordering Chinese tea is a must because it goes well with the food and aids digestion!
+Order Chinese tea is a must because it complements the food, and aids digestion!